-This program, jointly offered by the Department of Mathematics and Computing and the Bissett School of Business, offers a forward looking combination of computer and business courses.
+This program, jointly offered by the Department of Mathematics and Computing and the Bissett School of Business, provides a forward-looking combination of computer and business courses.
 Throughout eight academic semesters and up to three cooperative work terms, students will develop the expertise required by computing professionals.

-The program has been developed by following well-recognized international curriculum standards from the Association for Computing Machinery (ACM) and the Canadian Information Processing Society (CIPS) as well as through continuous consultation with senior managers from Calgary businesses.
+The program has been developed by following well-recognized international curriculum standards from the Association for Computing Machinery (ACM) and the IEEE Computer Society (IEEE-CS) as well as through continuous consultation with senior managers from Calgary businesses.
 The end result is a degree that meets the needs of business as well as the needs of graduates who must adapt to change in the future.

 Employers are looking for computer professionals with a wide range of skills and abilities.
-Besides technical skills, employees also need solid business knowledge, the ability to work effectively in teams, a willingness to think creatively, and to communicate effectively using speech, written words, and images.
-This degree will prepare you for this environment through courses in computer science, business, communications, and general education.
+Besides technical skills, employees also need solid business knowledge, the ability to work effectively in teams, a willingness to think creatively, and to communicate effectively using speech, text and images.
+This degree prepares students for this environment through courses in computer science, business, communications, and general education.

 The program concentrates on the practical application of computer systems in a business environment.
 Students acquire a solid foundation in programming, systems analysis and design, Internet development, hardware and networking support and in-depth knowledge of standard business practices.
-Students will widen their learning by extending it to the workplace during a minimum of one and up to three cooperative work terms where they will gain hands-on work experience.
+Students broaden their learning by extending it to the workplace during a minimum of one, and up to three, cooperative work terms where they will gain hands-on work experience.